-- 8.1.
-The Games programme involves the use of facilities on the main school site, our Hilsea Playing Fields and various other facilities in the city. - 8.2.
+- 9.1.
+The Games programme involves the use of facilities on the main school site, our Hilsea Playing Fields and various other facilities in the city.
+During Private Study periods, Sixth Form pupils may use the Fitness Suite (with the permission of the Director of Sport) and squash courts. - 9.2.
 In the Junior School, all Juniors have two sessions of Games a week, one in the morning and an afternoon slot.
-Year 2 children have one full afternoon a week when they do Games. - 8.3.
+Year 2 children have one full afternoon a week when they do Games. - 9.3.
 In the Senior School, each pupil, regardless of age, participates in a full Games programme on one afternoon of the week, or in the case of Year 7 Games, between morning break and lunch.

-9. Co-Curriculum
+10. Co-Curriculum

-- 9.1.
-Activities beyond the classroom regularly contribute to the broad and balanced curriculum that is on offer by enhancing and developing pupils' experience. - 9.2.
-Clubs and societies are published in the back of the school's termly calendar on SOCS and in the Co-Curricular Booklet.
-The programme ranges from Amnesty International to Wildlife Club and covering subjects from Art to Electronics.
+- 10.1.
+Activities beyond the classroom regularly contribute to the broad and balanced curriculum that is on offer by enhancing and developing pupils' experience. - 10.2.
+Clubs and societies are published in the back of the school's termly calendar (the Yellow Book in the Senior School and the Red Book in the Junior School) and on SOCS, from Amnesty International to Wildlife Club and covering subjects from Art to Electronics.
 By participating in these activities, pupils are helped by the school to develop their self-knowledge, self-esteem and self-confidence.
+All of Year 9 are required to participate in a club or society on a Monday afternoon.
 Middle School tutors undertake a termly pastoral and co-curricular review for all Year 7 and 8 pupils to ensure that they are doing neither too much nor too little.